 Schemes match people who need support with a Shared Lives carer - giving each person time to get to know each other, and choose to share their family and community lives together - whether for day support, respite, or to move in with their Shared Lives carer's family.

 Schemes support each match between people and they assess how suitable and safe the Shared Lives carer’s home is regularly.

-Shared Lives arrangements are arranged and monitored by a registered Shared Lives scheme, whose role includes assessing the ongoing suitability and safety of the Shared Lives carer’s home and accommodation provided to the person living in the Shared Lives arrangement; carrying out DBS checks (Disclosure and Barring Service – similar to a police or CRB check) on the Shared Lives carer; and ensuring the property meets fire, electrical and gas safety regulations.
+Shared Lives schemes are responsible for recruiting, training and approving Shared Lives carers.
+They carry out DBS checks (Disclosure and Barring Service – similar to a police or CRB check) on the Shared Lives carer; and ensuring the property meets fire, electrical and gas safety regulations.

 Shared Lives schemes are either directly run by local authorities or by charities and social enterprises.
 Almost all Shared Lives schemes operate geographically on the same boundaries as the local council body that has responsibility for Adult Social Care.

 Shared Lives schemes can choose to join Shared Lives Plus as Members and we provide them with support, co-ordination and guidance, as well as being a strong voice for the sector with politicians and decision makers.
 Around 99% of Shared Lives schemes are members of Shared Lives Plus.

 Find out about your local Shared Lives scheme here.

 Become a member of Shared Lives Plus, to access our up to date resources, guidance, learning and training materials.

 We want to know about your experiences around the issue of self-funding people accessing Shared Lives.
 Please spare a few minutes to answer some questions - it will help us to expand the offer of Shared Lives to people who pay for their own care all around the UK.